Single-Layer Vision Transformers for More Accurate Early Exits with Less Overhead: Experimental Setup

 \subsection{Branches}

-All branches were trained using the Adam optimizer with a learning rate of $ 10^{-4} $ where the learning rate is reduced by a factor of 0.6 on plateau with a tolerance of 2 epochs, and an early stopping mechanism with a tolerance of 5 epochs is utilized.
+All branches were trained from scratch using the He initialization method \cite{he2015delving} and the Adam optimizer with a learning rate of $ 10^{-4} $ where the learning rate is reduced by a factor of 0.6 on plateau with a tolerance of 2 epochs, and an early stopping mechanism with a tolerance of 5 epochs is utilized.
 The branches on classification backbones use a categorical cross-entropy loss function whereas the branches on the audiovisual crowd counting backbone use mean absolute error loss.
-The training batch size for branches were 64 in scenarios involving CIFAR-10, CIFAR-100 and Speech Commands, 32 in scenarios involving GTZAN and 4 in scenarios involving DISCO.
+The training batch size for branches were 64 in scenarios involving CIFAR-10, CIFAR-100 and Speech Commands, 32 in scenarios involving \\GTZAN and 4 in scenarios involving DISCO.

 Table \ref{exit_locations} shows the location of the branches placed on each backbone network.
 For the AudioCSRNet backbone network, branch V1 uses only the output of the VGG-16 layers, therefore, it only has access to the visual features.
 Branch AV1 uses the outputs of both VGG-16 and VGGish, therefore it has access to both audio and visual features.
 In this branch location, the fusion of audio and visual features is performed as described in Section \ref{S:Method} for the SL-ViT architecture, and similar to the fusion blocks in AudioCSRNet for the CNN architecture, however, without dilation.
 Finally, branch AV2 is placed after the first fusion block in AudioCSRNet, therefore audio and visual features have already been fused and thus fusion operation is not required within the branches.
-Adding branches after the second fusion block or later would not be reasonable since more than 85\% of the computation of the backbone is carried out before that point, and thus the speedup resulting from early exits would be negligible.
+Adding branches after the second fusion block or later would not be reasonable since more than 85\% of the computation of the backbone is carried out before that point, and thus the acceleration resulting from early exits would be negligible.